 Where is Shaka Hislop now?

-After spending most of his career at the top level with Newcastle United, West Ham United and Portsmouth, Shaka Hislop retired from playing in 2006 after an injury ravaged season in the MLS with FC Dallas.
+After spending most of his career in the Premier League, Shaka Hislop retired from playing in 2006 after an injury ravaged season in the MLS with FC Dallas.

 Embed from Getty Images